 1 The numbers in this table represent the number of encounters per person that was involved in the encounter.
 For example, if there were two field interviews in District 1 which involved two individuals each, the total for field interviews in District 1 would be four.

-2 "NULL" refers to encounters in which the data indicated "NULL" in the field for police district.
+2 "NULL/OUT" refers to encounters in which the data indicated "NULL" or "OUT" in the police district field.